URL Match Pattern

 Brief Overview

-Match patterns are a way to specify groups of URLs: a match pattern matches a specific set of URLs.
+Match patterns let you specify groups of URLs that a browser extension should apply to.
+Each match pattern matches a specific set of URLs.

 Match Pattern Structure

-All match patterns are specified as strings.
-Match patterns consist of three parts: scheme, host, and path.
+All match patterns are specified as strings and consist of three parts: scheme, host, and path.
 The scheme and host are separated by ://.

 <scheme>://<host><path>

-The scheme component can be one of the following: http or https.
+The scheme can be either http or https.

-The host component may take one of three forms:
+The host component takes one of three forms:

-*.
-Followed by part of hostname The given host and any of its subdomains.
+• *. followed by part of a hostname — Matches the given host and any of its subdomains

-A complete hostname without wildcards Only the given host.
+• A complete hostname without wildcards — Matches only the given host

 Note

-The path pattern string should not include a port number.
-Adding a port, as in: http://localhost:1234/* causes the match pattern to be ignored.
-However, http://localhost:1234 will match with http://localhost/*
+• The path pattern string shouldn't include a port number.
+Adding a port — for example, http://localhost:1234/* — causes the match pattern to be ignored.
+However, http://localhost:1234 matches with http://localhost/*.

 Examples